ritu-thombre99/QFT-Adder-based-MCT-Gate/README.md

 + If there are n control qubits, at least (n-2) ancilla bits are required to execute MCT gate

 ## QFT Adder based MCT Gate
-+ In the modified QFT Adder based MCT gate approach, number of qubits in state |1> are counted and stored in ancilla bits using QFT adder
++ In the modified QFT Adder based MCT gate approach, number of control qubits in state |1> are counted and stored in ancilla bits using QFT adder
-+ If binary number represented in ancilla bits is equal to the count of control qubits, target qubit is flipped
++ If binary number represented in ancilla bits is equal to the number of control qubits, target qubit is flipped
 + If there are n control qubits, then the number of ancilla bits required is log2(n+1).
 Hence, space complexity is improved drastically
 + Disadvantage here is that QFT Adder based MCT gate cannot be implemented without ancilla bits